NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-12-active-directory-domain-enumeration-part-2.md

 Find-DomainShare -CheckShareAccess

 ## Group Policies
- Group Policy provides the ability to manage configuration and changes easily and centrally in AD ,Allows configuration of Security settings,Registry-based policy settings.
+ Group Policy provides the ability to manage configuration and changes easily and centrally in AD Allows configuration of Security settings,Registry-based policy settings.

  Group policy preferences like startup/shutdown/log-on/logoff scripts settings and Software installation.
  GPO can be abused for various attacks like privesc, backdoors, persistence etc